To run deadcode as a client-side tool:

 Set up an API token to authenticate on Codacy:

-If you're setting up coverage for one repository, obtain a project API token and set the following environment variable to specify your project API token:
+If you're setting up one repository, obtain a project API token and set the following environment variable to specify your project API token:

 export CODACY_PROJECT_TOKEN=<your project API token>

-If you're setting up and automating coverage for multiple repositories, obtain an account API Token and set the following environment variables to specify the account API token, the username associated with the account API token, and the repository for which you're uploading the coverage information:
+If you're setting up multiple repositories, obtain an account API Token and set the following environment variable to specify the account API token:

 Never write API tokens on your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.